ManageIQ/kubeclient/README.md

 patched = client.patch_pod("docker-registry", {metadata: {annotations: {key: 'value'}}}, "default")
 ```

+`patch_#{entity}` is called using a [strategic merge patch](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/#notes-on-the-strategic-merge-patch). `json_patch_#{entity}` and `merge_patch_#{entity}` are also available that use JSON patch and JSON merge patch, respectively.
+These strategies are useful for resources that do not support strategic merge patch, such as Custom Resources.
+Consult the [Kubernetes docs](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/#use-a-json-merge-patch-to-update-a-deployment) for more information about the different patch strategies.

 #### Get all entities of all types : all_entities
 Returns a hash with the following keys (node, secret, service, pod, replication_controller, namespace, resource_quota, limit_range, endpoint, event, persistent_volume, persistent_volume_claim, component_status and service_account).
 Each key points to an EntityList of same type.
 This method is a convenience method instead of calling each entity's get method separately.